 - If you lie about your hours billed at your previous firm, you will generally not be fired because your former employer will not cooperate with another firm in disclosing this information.
 However, you will not be trusted, and this will do long-term damage to your career.

 - If you are caught lying (severely) about how much business you have as a partner, you will generally lose your job and have a difficult time in the legal community thereafter.

 - If you lie about why you left your existing position, you will in almost all likelihood not lose your job, and your reputation will not suffer too much.
 In some cases, though, the firm may go ballistic.
-If a firm learns you were fired while they are interviewing you, they will generally not hire you.
+If a firm learns you were fired while it is interviewing you, it will generally not hire you.

 |See: Resume Fraud Rampant in the Workforce.|